bgantavya/Crime-Record-Management/docs/Frontend/src/Pages/Dashboard/PoliceDashboard.md

 ## Description

-The Police Dashboard is a React-based application providing a comprehensive interface for police officers to manage reports, view active cases, and access other relevant information.
-It includes features for viewing reports, filtering, assigning reports, and updating their status.
-It uses a mock API to simulate backend data.
+The Police Dashboard is a React component designed for law enforcement officers, providing a central hub for managing reports, viewing active cases, and accessing relevant information.
+It utilizes a MERN stack (inferred based on existing README) to interact with a backend API for fetching and updating data.
+The dashboard features an overview, reports management, active cases, emergency reports, criminal records, and department communications sections.

 ## Folder Structure